Omar-p/learning-notes/aws/aws.md

   <br>--> resolver query amazon.com for www and send the result to the client
   <br>--> client go to www.amazon.com
     - <img src="images/dns-resolution.png" alt="dns-resolution" width="800" height="500"/>
-    - Root hints => provided by os vendor, stored in resolver, list of root servers IPs.
+    - Root hints => provided by os vendor, stored in resolver, points at the root servers IPs and address
     - Root servers => managed by 13 different companies, host the dns root zone.
-    - Root zone => managed by IANA, delegate TLDs {authoritative servers}.
+    - Root zone => managed by IANA, delegate TLDs {authoritative servers}. points at TLD authoritative servers.
     - TLDs => managed by different companies, host the TLDs zone.
 - host files : static file of ips that override DNS resolution, used for testing.